 Use a coaxial cable.
 Measure a signal up to approx. 24 dBm.
 Use a coaxial attenuator separately so as not to exceed the allowable input of the power sensor.

-Setting: The following table shows the amplitude and frequency after setting initialization.
+Setting: The following table shows the amplitude and frequency after setting based on the measurement values at 100 kHz falls within the range in the following table.

 Measurement: Measure the output voltage or the power at each frequency.